veekas/advanced-react-patterns-v2/more-notes.md

 - props tht most users will want on the component can be passed and spread in the implementation, that way changes can be made without user having to update
 - problem occurs when trying to pass custom methods (e.g. call another function in addition to `onToggle` in `onClick`)
+- useful to support the `event.preventDefault()` mechanism.
+So in `callAll()` method you could check `event.defaultPrevent`ed before calling each function, and stop of default is prevented.
+This let's you expose an API similar to the native one.
+Mostly makes sense when you are implementing a simple component which wraps a single native element.